 Class III heirs

 This consists of the agnates of the deceased.
-Class III heirs only inherit the property when none form the earlier classes gets the property.
+Class III heirs only inherit the property when none from the earlier classes gets the property.

 An agnate is a person who is related to the intestate only through male relatives.
 An agnate can be a male or a female.